AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 6. Include appropriate indexes to support efficient querying for common operations.

-7. Ask the user, if wants a drop script at the beginning of the schema.
+7. Ask the user if he wants a drop script at the beginning of the schema.

 ## PostgreSQL Specific Instructions